SC-Swiderski-LLC/Teams-Cache-Cleaner/description.md

 No special permissions required.
 This utility is designed for the new Microsoft Teams (Teams 2.0) client.

+### ⚠️ Important Disclaimer:
+This tool essentially resets Microsoft Teams back to default settings.
+After using it:
+* You will/may need to sign in again
+* Any custom/modified settings will be reset to default values
+* Previously downloaded files and shared data will remain intact

 *Support: Contact the IT Help Desk if you need assistance*